 Peru occupies the west central area of South America, on the shores of the Pacific Ocean.
-It is the third largest country on the continent, covering 1,285,215.6 square kilometers (496,211.51 m squared), a surface greater than the combined territories of Spain, France and Germany.
+It is the third largest country on the continent, covering 1,285,215.6 square kilometers (496,211.51 miles squared), a surface greater than the combined territories of Spain, France and Germany.
 Peru is divided into three geographic regions:

 A warm climate along the coastline that includes superb natural beaches, mysterious deserts, fertile river valleys and exotic dry woodlands.
 Key cities located in this region include Lima (the central located capital), Trujillo, Chiclayo and Piura to the north, and Pisco, Chincha, Ica and Tacna to the south.

 Jungle or Amazonia (60%)

 The climate is dry and temperate, with two clearly defined seasons: the dry season (April-October), with sunny days, very cold nights, and scant rainfall (the ideal time to visit the Andes), and the rainy season (December-March).
 There is a sharp contrast in temperature between sun and shade, and temperatures can often vary widely during the same day, from 20C (68F) to 2C (35 F).
 In the higher altitudes of the Andes mountain range, the temperature can easily fall below 0C.

 The climate is tropical and humid.
 There are two well-defined seasons: the summer or dry season (April to October) with sunny days and temperatures above 30C (86 F), and the rainy season (November-March) with frequent showers and high river levels.